fun-land/fun-land/packages/accessor-ts/README.md

 comp(friendProps("user"), userProps("connections"), all()).query(myFriendBob); // => [1, 2]
 ```

-All gets much more interesting when we have Arrays within Arrays
+`all` gets much more interesting when we have Arrays within Arrays

 ```ts
 interface Friends {